 The preparation of financial statements requires management to exercise judgement, use estimates and make assumptions that affect the application of policies and reported amounts in the financial statements.
-Although these estimates are based on management's best knowledge of current events and actions, actual results may differ from these estimates.
+Although these estimates are based on management's best knowledge of current events and actions,

+() The immediate holding company of the Bank changed from DHB Limited ("DHB") to DBS Group (HK) Limited ("DGHK") with effect from 17 June 2020, and further changed to DBS Diamond Holdings Ltd. with effect from 17 August 2020.
+Both DHB and DGHK were dissolved by Members' Voluntary Liquidation during the year. actual results may differ from these estimates.
 Critical accounting estimates and assumptions used that are significant to the financial statements, and areas involving a higher degree of judgement and complexity, are disclosed in Note 3.